-a.
+- a.
 The NHTF conflict of interest provisions apply to any person who is an employee, agent, consultant, officer, elected official or appointed official of THDA or the Recipient.
 No person listed above who exercise or have exercised any functions or responsibilities with respect to activities assisted with NHTF funds or who are in a position to participate in a decision-making process or gain inside information with regard to these activities may obtain a financial interest or financial benefit from a NHTF-assisted activity, or have a financial interest in any contract, subcontract or agreement with respect to the NHTF-assisted activity, or the proceeds from such activity, either for themselves or those with whom they have business or immediate family ties, during their tenure or for one year thereafter.
-Immediate family ties include (whether by blood, marriage or adoption) the spouse, parent (including stepparent), child (including a stepchild), brother, sister

-(including a stepbrother or stepsister), grandparent, grandchild, and in-laws of a covered person.
+Immediate family ties include (whether by blood, marriage or adoption) the spouse, parent (including stepparent), child (including a stepchild), brother, sister (including a stepbrother or stepsister), grandparent, grandchild, and in-laws of a covered person. - b.

-- b.
 No owner of a project assisted with NHTF funds (or officer, employee, agent, elected or appointed official, board member, consultant, of the owner or immediate family member or immediate family member of an officer, employee, agent, elected or appointed official, board member, consultant, of the owner) whether private, for profit or non-profit may occupy a NHTF-assisted affordable housing unit in a project during the required period of affordability.
 Immediate family ties include (whether by blood, marriage or adoption) the spouse, parent (including stepparent), child (including a stepchild), brother, sister (including a stepbrother or stepsister), grandparent, grandchild, and in-laws of a covered person.
 This provision does not apply to an employee or agent of the owner of a rental housing project who occupies a housing unit as the project manager or maintenance worker. - c.
 Recipients shall avoid conflicts of interest associated with their NHTF funded project.
 THDA will not request exceptions to the conflict of interest provisions from HUD.
 In the event a conflict of interest is discovered, Recipients shall repay that portion of the NHTF grant related to the conflict of interest or may have all or some portion of the NHTF grant rescinded, all as determined by THDA in its sole discretion.

-26) DEBARMENT AND SUSPENSION
+27) DEBARMENT AND SUSPENSION

-On all NHTF funded projects, Recipients shall certify that no vendor, its principals or managers are presently debarred, suspended, proposed for debarment, declared ineligible or voluntarily excluded from the covered transaction or listed on the "Excluded Parties List System" found at www.SAM.gov.
+On all NHTF funded projects, Recipients shall certify that no vendor, its principals or managers are presently debarred, suspended, proposed for debarment, declared ineligible or voluntarily excluded from the covered transaction or listed on the "Excluded Parties List System" found at

-27) PROFORMA
+28) PROFORMA

 - a.
-All Applicants shall complete Thirty (30) Year Affordability Proforma included in the application.
+All Applicants must complete a Thirty (30) Year Affordability Proforma included in the application.
 The applicant must demonstrate a need for the NHTF funds.
-If the project development costs require additional financing, including other grant source funding, prior to making any NHTF draws documentation must be provided by Recipient that all other financing or grant funding has been identified and secured. - b.
-If the project can support debt, other financing is required and will be a threshold requirement.
+If the project development costs require additional financing, including other grant source funding, prior to making any NHTF draws, documentation must be provided by Recipient that all other financing or grant funding has been identified and secured. - b.
+A project may not incur more debt in the development than the operating budget and 30 year proforma indicate that the development can support.
+Documentation that final debt does not exceed the supportable debt as indicated on the operating budget will be a threshold requirement. - c.
+An updated final Development Budget, Operating Budget and 30 years proforma package will be required before any draw requests may be processed.

-28) PROJECT SOFT COSTS
+29) PROJECT SOFT COSTS